Takkay Ki Ayegi Baraat

 Takkay ki Ayegi Baraat is a Pakistani comedy-drama that aired on Geo TV from June to October 2011.
-The third instalment of its kind, it is a continuation of the hit Dolly ki Ayegi Baraat in the Evernew's popular storyline of Kis Ki Ayegi Baraat.
-The show includes most of the characters from Dolly ki Ayegi Baraat, and focuses on the story of Mustaq a.k.a.
+The third instalment of the Baraat Series, it is a successor of the hit Dolly ki Ayegi Baraat The show includes most of the characters from its predecessor, and focuses on the story of Mustaq a.k.a.
 Takkay and Sila's friend Sukena.
-Takkay ki Ayegi Baraat is written by Vasay Chaudhry who had co-written the previous serial as well.
-The character of Sila, previously played by Sarwat Gilani and Ayesha Omar in the first and second serials respectively, is played by Alishba Yousuf.
-This is the third time the character of Sila has been played by a different actress.
-The character of Azar (played by Hassan Niazi in the previous two serials) was played by Ahsan Khan in this instalment of the serial.
+Takkay ki Ayegi Baraat is written by Vasay Chaudhry who had co-written the previous series as well.
+The character of Sila, previously played by Sarwat Gilani and Ayesha Omar in the first and second installments respectively, is played by Alishba Yousuf.
+The character of Azar (played by Hassan Niazi in the previous two installments) was played by Ahsan Khan in this instalment of the series.

 Plot

 Set around three months after Nabeel & Dolly's marriage.
 Sukki and Mushtaq have taken their relationship further and now have confessed to their parents to arrange their marriage.
-However things are not going to be as easy as they thought as sukki’s mom has kept a condition that is quite impossible for Mushtaq and his family to accept.
-Mustaq's legitimate education certificate.
+However things are not going to be as easy as they thought as Sukki’s mom has kept a condition that Mushtaq has to complete his BA degree which is quite impossible for Mushtaq and his family to accept, which causes Mushtaq's mother to refuses Mushtaq to marry Suki, causing suki and mushtaq to break up.

+After which both start to look for other people to marry but both interrupt each others dates, sabotaging it.
+This causes further frustration on both ends.
+But it all comes to a head when Mushtaq's mother gets a heart attack causing Sukki and Mushtaq to soften up to each other again and Mushtaq to come to the conclusion that he can't marry Sukki if it makes his mother unhappy leaving Sukki disappointed and hurt.

-Meanwhile, Faraz is on search of someone to finance his directional debut feature film, and the only guy he finds, wants to marry Rabia's mom.Rabia’s mom and Sila try to convince Rabia to forget an event from her past.
+Meanwhile, Faraz is on search of someone to finance his directorial debut feature film, and the only guy he finds, wants to marry Rabia's mom.Rabia’s mom and Sila try to comfort and make Rabia forget a traumatic accident that made her have a miscarriage.
 While Azar suffers from finding his job after losing his job when his boss fired him for not doing the wrong thing,Vicky needs to decide what he wants to do with his life & what are his feelings for Laila.
-In the end everything goes well and Mushtaq and Sukki are married happily.
+In the end everything goes well Mushtaq's mother agrees on letting mushtaq complete his BA degree and Mushtaq and Sukki are married happily.